Topic of the discussion

 Thank you very much,

-Beginning of the discussion - 3/6/19I have cervical dystonia and suffer from the stare of others https://www.carenity.us/forum/focale-dystonia/living-with-focal-dystonia/i-have-cervical-dystonia-and-suffer-from-the-s-817
+Beginning of the discussion - 3/6/19I have dystonia and I struggle with the way people look at me https://www.carenity.us/forum/dystonia/living-with-focal-dystonia/i-have-cervical-dystonia-and-suffer-from-the-s-817

 Posted on 3/6/19 6:33 PM